-The Management Board Banking is composed in such a way that it is able to perform its tasks properly.
+The Management Board Banking is composed in such a way that it is able to perform its tasks properly and consists of six board members and one vacancy (the head of Market Leaders stepped down on 11 July 2019 and in the meantime, board responsibility for the Market Leaders segment has been assumed by CEO Ralph Hamers).
 Members of the Management Board Banking have various backgrounds and areas of expertise in e.g. banking, finance, risk and operations management.
-For more information we refer to the EB profile on ing.com (also applicable for MBB).